sfera-labs/iono-mkr-mqtt/README.md

 Set the communication speed to 9600, 8 bits, no parity, no flow-control and connect the cable.

 When the module is powered-up or reset, you can enter console mode by typing five or more consecutive space characters within 10 seconds from boot.
-If the device is not configured you have no time limit to type space characters, if the device is yet configured and you don't enter in console mode it will wait 10 seconds to start connecting with the network.
+If the device is not configured you have no time limit to type space characters, if the device is already configured and you don't enter in console mode it will wait 10 seconds to start connecting with the network.
 The following will be printed:

 ```
 === Sfera Labs - Iono MKR MQTT configuration ===